marianezzatdev/marianezzatdev/README.md

 - 👩‍💻 I'm a self-taught web developer with a certified **Professional Full Stack Diploma – Web Development** (141 hours).
+- 🧩 I also studied WordPress through an online course and learned how to build and manage websites with it.
 - 🌱 Currently improving my skills in responsive design, GitHub workflows, and real-world project building.
 - 🚀 Working on practical web projects to build a solid portfolio.
 - 💬 Ask me about web design, Bootstrap, HTML/CSS, and my journey into tech.